This story was originally published and last updated .

 As we begin the slow descent from peak smartphone, competition on price and features is only going to intensify.

 One of the real warning signs for this trend, in my view, has become the widening gap between the most expensive phones and the traditional "mid-range" phones in markets like China and India.
 While the high end of the market has always significantly outpriced the entry level, the proportion by which that is true has skyrocketed.
 What was once a factor of maybe two or three between a respectable mid-range value phone and a "flagship" is now five or six.
 But I don't think anyone could seriously and credibly argue you're getting five or six times the phone.
-That, to me, is the canary in the coal mine: while affordable phones really are getting much better—and importantly, staying affordable—the most expensive phones are making what are at best marginal advancements year over year, all while becoming markedly less affordable in the process.
+That, to me, is the canary in the coal mine: while affordable phones really are getting much better—and importantly, staying affordable—the most expensive phones are making what are at best marginal advancements year over year, all while becoming markedly disproportionately more costly in the process.

 As a pattern, it's hard to see how this is sustainable.
 And as we begin the slow descent from peak smartphone, competition on price and features is only going to intensify.
 While I agree that the US market has proven surprisingly resilient to the allure of smartphone affordability to date (and that there will always be a significant population who really do want premium products), I feel we're increasingly a wrinkle in a global trend, and one that will—eventually—iron itself out.